Ed O'Brien: Early life

-O'Brien, along with the drummer Philip Selway, was in the year above Yorke and the bassist Colin Greenwood, and three years above Colin's brother, the multi-instrumentalist Jonny Greenwood.
-In 1985, they formed On a Friday, the name referring to the band's usual rehearsal day in the school's music room.
-The band continued to rehearse during holidays while the members attended university.
-O'Brien studied economics at the University of Manchester.
+O'Brien was one school year below the drummer, Philip Selway, the year above Yorke and the bassist, Colin Greenwood, and four years above Colin's brother, the guitarist Jonny Greenwood.
+In 1985, they formed a band, On a Friday, the name referring to their usual rehearsal day in the school's music room.
+They continued to rehearse during holidays while the members attended university.
+O'Brien studied economics at the University of Manchester, where he took part in the Second Summer of Love.

 Career

 Radiohead

 In 1991, On a Friday signed a record contract with EMI and changed their name to Radiohead.
+They found early success with their debut single, "Creep", from their debut album, Pablo Honey (1993).
+For their second album, The Bends (1995), the guitarists' roles were more divided, with Yorke generally playing rhythm, Greenwood lead and Ed O'Brien providing effects.
+The Bends received positive reviews and elevated Radiohead's profile.

-They found early success with their debut 1992 single "Creep".
-Their third album, OK Computer (1997), brought them international fame and is often acclaimed as one of the best albums of all time.
-OK Computer saw O'Brien use less distortion and more delay and other effects, creating a sound that was "more about textures".
-O'Brien became depressed during the extensive OK Computer tour, but focused on supporting Yorke.
+Radiohead's third album, OK Computer (1997), brought them international fame and is often acclaimed as one of the best albums of all time.
+O'Brien used less distortion and more delay and other effects, creating a sound that was "more about textures".
+He became depressed during the extensive OK Computer tour, but focused on supporting Yorke.
 After the tour, he returned to Oxford, used large amounts of drugs and fell further into depression.
 He said: "I was single, on my own … I was the lowest I've ever been.
 It was the irony as well – you're at the top, that old cliché."

 Radiohead's next albums, Kid A (2000) and Amnesiac (2001), marked a dramatic change in sound, incorporating influences from electronic music, classical music, jazz and krautrock.
-O'Brien initially struggled with the change of direction, saying: "It's scary – everyone feels insecure.
+O'Brien initially struggled with the change, saying: "It's scary – everyone feels insecure.
 I'm a guitarist and suddenly it's like, well, there are no guitars on this track, or no drums."
-At the suggestion of Michael Brook, the creator of the Infinite Guitar, O'Brien began using sustain units, which allow guitar notes to be sustained indefinitely.
-He combined these with looping and delay effects to create synthesiser-like sounds.
+He began using effects units more extensively to process his guitar, creating synthesiser-like sounds.
 O'Brien kept an online diary of Radiohead's progress during the recording.